 Anahaita N. Kotval

-She never imagined that one day she would be homeless
+She never imagine that one day she would be homeless...

 Tara has been a resident of Westchester County her entire life . . .
 She never imaged that one day she would become homeless.

 Born and raised in White Plains, Tara was a junior in college when an unexpected family emergency forced her to take a leave of absence.
 Just as things seemed to be turning around, Tara was diagnosed with cancer.
 Her illness led to bills and rent continuing to pile up until one day, she found herself homeless.